-- Orders: orders are inserted by Market Members into the Trading Platform. - Executions: executions in the market are sent to the CCP, for novation and entry in the account of the corresponding CCP member.
-The executions, with the information added by the CCP, will then be sent, via the PTI, to the pertinent Market Members and CCP Members, which will keep records. - 3.
+- 1. Orders: orders are inserted by Market Members into the Trading Platform. - 2.
+Executions: executions in the market are sent to the CCP, for novation and entry in the account of the corresponding CCP member.
+The executions, with the information added by the CCP, will then be sent to the pertinent Market Members and CCP Members, via the PTI, which will keep records. - 3.
 Allocations and the result of allocations: Market members and CCP Members can initiate a give-up or transfer process.
 This process follows the steps described by the CCP.
 The PTI will register the status of those movements. - 4.
-Owner data: Market Members will report the ownership data for each execution to the PTI, which will register it. - Retentions: settlement agents notify retentions and releases in the process of transaction management.
+Owner data: Market Members will report the ownership data for each execution to the PTI, which will register it. - 5.
+Immobilizations: settling entities notify retentions and releases in the process of transaction management.
 This information is sent to the CCP, which distributes it to the pertinent CCP members, and it is registered in the PTI. - 6.
 Exposures: the CCP calculates the exposures on the basis of the information it receives. - 7.
-Financial Intermediary Special Individual Account ownership data: In this procedure, the custodians, which generate ancillary transactions, are responsible for notifying ownership of same to the PTI, while participants that are financial intermediaries will associate the ancillary transactions with operations in the clearing house in order to match the ownership data. - 8.
-Settlement instructions: the CCP will generate the Settlement Instructions for each account and will send them to Iberclear and the PTI.
+Optional order settlement procedure (OSP) owner data: settling entities will send the PTI the identity of the owners in the trades to be settled under aggregated orders from financial intermediaries.
+The owners' identity will be inserted as an execution detail.
+The PTI will register this information. - 8.
+Settlement Instructions: the CCP will generate the Settlement Instructions for each account and will send them to Iberclear and the PTI.
 The PTI will make the connection between the Settlement Instructions, the operations in the CCP, and the executions available to the Entities.
 Iberclear will include these settlement instructions in the corresponding settlement cycle. - 9.
 Settlement outcome: Iberclear sends the settlement outcome to the Participants, the CCP and the PTI, which registers the information. - 10.
-Details of defaults: in the event of a settlement failure, the Settlement Agents involved must detail, in the PTI, the associated purchase and sale executions.
-The PTI must include that information in its disclosures.
-Managing defaults: the CCP will report on default management actions it performs, which will be registered in the PTI.
+Details of failed transactions: in the event of a settlement failure, the Settling Entities that caused it must detail the associated executions in the PTI.
+The PTI will determine the purchase transactions in those executions that are affected and will send the outcome to the CCP, the CCP members, the Market Members, and the Participants that are affected. - 11.
+Managing failed transactions: the CCP will report on failed transactions management actions it performs, which will be registered in the PTI.